LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/FN-Habanero-Service/Progress/Tracks.md

 ## Path Parameters

 `namespace`: `fortnite` <br/>
-`accountId`: can be any Account Id (works for any User, currently even if stats are private)
+`accountId`: Can be any Account Id (works for any User, currently even if stats are private)

 ---